rydmike/flex_color_scheme/README.md

 ### New Color Schemes

-There are of course new built-in color schemes too, four of them
+There are of course new built-in color schemes too, four of them seems to be the standard for new releases.
+The new color schemes are:

 * **Blue whale** - Blue whale, jungle green and outrageous tango orange.
-  Use enum value `FlexScheme.blueWhale` for easy access to it.
+  Use enum value `FlexScheme.blueWhale` to use it.
 * **San Juan blue** - San Juan blue and pink salmon theme.
-  Use enum value `FlexScheme.sanJuanBlue` for easy access to it.
+  Use enum value `FlexScheme.sanJuanBlue` to use it.
 * **Rosewood** - Rosewood red, with horses neck and driftwood theme.
-  Use enum value `FlexScheme.rosewood` for easy access to it.
+  Use enum value `FlexScheme.rosewood` to use it.
 * **Blumine** - Blumine, easter blue and saffron mango theme.
-  Use enum value `FlexScheme.blumineBlue` for easy access to it.
+  Use enum value `FlexScheme.blumineBlue` to use it.

 Total number of of offered built-in color schemes is now 36 matched light and dark pairs.
 By using the swap primary and secondary colors, you can double